sleepyfox/pugilism/README.md

 Pairing remotely is hard.
 There seem to be plenty of solutions, but they either:

-* aren't inclusive, and only work on one platform
+* Aren't inclusive, and only work on one platform
-* are buggy, to the point of being almost unusable
+* Are buggy, to the point of being almost unusable
-* are locally hosted, meaning one person has no lag (hoster), and everyone else has twice the lag
+* Are locally hosted, meaning one person has no lag (hoster), and everyone else has twice the lag
-* force you to use a particular editor (VS Code Liveshare)
+* Force you to use a particular editor (VS Code Liveshare)
-* are sloooooooowwww
+* Are sloooooooowwww
-* mysteriously lock up
+* Mysteriously lock up
-* lose changes
+* Lose changes
 * ...

 Pairing remotely using TDD with PingPong is even harder.